“The worst possible place for an oil spill.”

 This level of deterioration is predictable – the pipeline only had a 50-year lifespan.
 But even before Line 5 passed its life expectancy, it posed an unnecessary risk to our Great Lakes.
 There have been 33 documented leaks and 1.1 million gallons of oil spilled along portions of the pipeline since 1968.

 Compounding our concerns, Line 5 is owned by Enbridge, the Canadian company responsible for the 2010 Kalamazoo River disaster – the worst inland oil spill in U.S. history.

 While Gov. Gretchen Whitmer announced Line 5's termination in May 2021 because of its permit violations, Enbridge plans to through its death throes.
 It still plans to build a tunnel in the Straits of Mackinac to house the pipeline.

-The risk our Great Lakes and coastal communities is simply too high.
+The risk to our Great Lakes, coastal communities and outdoor economy is simply too high.
 It’s time to retire Line 5.

-Opposing the Line 5 Tunnel.
-Enbridge has filed an application before the Michigan Public Service Commission to site a tunnel to house their pipeline.
-We are intervening to oppose Enbridge’s MPSC application, along with Grand Traverse Band of Ottawa and Chippewa Indians, National Wildlife Federation and Tip of the Mitt Watershed Council.
+Enbridge has filed an application before the Michigan Public Service Commission to build a tunnel to house their pipeline.
+We are intervening to oppose Enbridge’s MPSC application, along with Grand Traverse Band of Ottawa and Chippewa Indians, National Wildlife Federation and member group Tip of the Mitt Watershed Council.
 Our goal is to ensure the interests of the Great Lakes and Michigan residents are represented.
 In short, the pipeline is no longer needed, and Line 5's continued operation violates the Michigan Environmental Protection Act.